sreza93/RevTest/README.md

 ### Video supplementary data

 Some manuscripts naturally involve the use of video.
-In such a case, you should prepare MPEG-4 video (H.264 codec) wit compression settings designed to produce a file smaller than about 2-3 MB in size.
+In such a case, you should prepare MPEG-4 video (H.264 codec) with compression settings designed to produce a file smaller than about 2-3 MB in size.
 Typically, long animations, or videos do not much make sense.
 Please do not push large files (such as multimedia) on GitHub if they exceed about 5 MB in size.
 Nice tools for this purpose are ffmpeg, HandBrake, etc.

 ## Use of pre-print archives